zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will be using a css property to align items in the center of the webpage.

   * Open `step-2.css`.
-  * Give the element with the class name of `main-bottom-section` a property of text-align with a value of center.
-Like this `text-align: center`.
+  * Give the element with the class name of `main-bottom-section` a property that will center the text inside.
     * <details>

       <summary> <code>level-2/step-1/level-1-step-3.css</code> </summary>